Second-order accurate finite volume method for well-driven flows: Discretization in three dimensions

 \section{Discretization in three dimensions}

-In the three dimensional case, the well is represented as an array of cylindrical cells.
-In the well cell where the pump is located, either the hydraulic head or a source term is specified.
+A well is represented as an array of cylindrical cells in three dimensions.
+Either the hydraulic head or a source term is specified in the well cell where the pump is located.
 The flow through the well is modeled using the Hagen-Poiseuille law \cite{Sut93}, meaning that the hydraulic conductivity along the well is computed as

-where $\rho$ is the density, $g$ is the gravity and $\mu$ is the dynamic viscosity.
+where $\rho$ is the density, $g$ is the standard gravity, and $\mu$ is the dynamic viscosity.

-The well face correction scheme derived in Sect. \ref{Correction} is directly applicable to the three-dimensional case.
+The WFC scheme derived in Section \ref{Correction} is directly applicable to the three-dimensional case.

-The near-well correction scheme is derived in a manner analogous to the two dimensional case, with $\rho ({\bf x}_{T})$ representing the distance between ${\bf x}_{T}$ and the well axis, and Pr$(f)$ denoting a projection of face $f$ onto the well cylinder.
+The NWC scheme is derived in a manner analogous to the two-dimensional case, with $\rho ({\bf x}_{T})$ representing the distance between ${\bf x}_{T}$ and the well axis, and Pr$(f)$ denoting a projection of face $f$ onto the well cylinder.
 This projection, defined in \ref{AppendixB}, is known in cartography as Lambert cylindrical equal-area projection.